 “It was also a pleasure to meet and share mealtimes with Alys, Sam, James and Rebecca.
 In fact, talking with Alys and Rebecca about the processes of writing was not only supportive but genuinely helpful.”

 “I want to say the biggest thank you to you and to Hawkwood.
 From me and from all the … company!
 From the very bottom of our hearts to all the staff and volunteers that make it possible to run Hawkwood the way you do.
 So thank you.”

 “The staff and team were so kind and It was a rare reminder of what being a musician can be like.. a 2020 highlight….
 The focus of my residency at Hawkwood was on my debut album: a folk prayer to the ancestors combining original songs with traditional songs and tunes from Ireland, England and Scotland.
 I finalised the choice of songs, completed the arrangements, fine-tuned lyrics, worked out a cohesive journey through the album and to my delight, wrote a totally new song that will also feature on the album.”

-We are fortunate in being supported by The Francis W Reckitt Arts Trust, who provide substantial funding towards board and lodging for the artists.
+We are fortunate to be supported by The Francis W Reckitt Arts Trust, which provides substantial funding towards board and lodging for the artists.
 Hawkwood supplies a working space (usually in our art studios) and curates the artists and projects.